INFO-4602-5602/project-1-ssukumar/Submissions/sukumar/README.md

 <h2>Online Resource</h2>

-https://stackoverflow.com/ : Used this to find out f how to create line graph and the mouse events
+https://stackoverflow.com/ : Used this to find out how to create line graph and the mouse events